rlowim/multi-sender/README.md

 Currently maintained LTS version is recommended.
 [Here](https://nodejs.org/en/download/package-manager) you have the instruction.

-### Install or upgrade Node.js
-Currently maintained LTS version is recommended.
-[Here](https://nodejs.org/en/download/package-manager) you have the instruction.

 ### Clone the repository from Github and move to the project directory
 ```shell
 git clone https://github.com/rlowim/multi-sender.git